 It smells great but do not taste the oil without diluting it, and keep it out of reach of children.

 When you add the cinnamon oil to the hot candy mixture, it will begin to bubble/boil and release steam.

 Make sure you turn on the vent fan on your stove or open a window.

 And keep your face away from the pan as you are adding the oil and stirring.

 Key to Success #6.5 – Keep Stirring!

-You know how they stay oil and water don’t mix?
+Do you know how they say oil and water don’t mix?

 Well, it’s true and you’ll need to keep stirring the cinnamon oil into the candy mixture until you pour it into the buttered pans.

 If you don’t stir the cinnamon oil well, you’ll get hot spots in your candy where some pieces are extra, extra hot.

 Key to Success #7 – Use butter to grease the baking sheets.